Q. Where will you be located in Greece?

 Q. How many homes will you have?

-The group members have the benefit of a strong supportive network of cohousing community professionals to work with in making these important decisions, many of whom know our group's orginal founder as well as several other cohousing members.
-We have chosen our home numbers utilizing emperical study data from decades of cohousing studies in Denmark as well as an evaluation of the practical realities of the numbers of homes needed to support our Common House utilities, our meals program, our decision making, and our social needs.
-Numerous Danish studies indicate a community does not manage successfully and long-term with less than 12 households.
-Similar studies demonstrate that, while many communities in Denmark are larger, more than 50 households becomes more challening.
-In the seminal book "Cohousing," written by developers Chuck Durrett and Katie MacCamant, experts with decades of experience building and watching cohousing communities over time advise ideally around 25-33 homes.
-We thus have chosen to go with the empirical data and expert advice that will maximize our community's longevity and health.
+The group members have the benefit of a strong supportive network of cohousing community professionals to work with as we make these important decisions, many of whom know our group's original founder as well as several other cohousing members.
+We have chosen our home numbers utilizing empirical study data from decades of cohousing studies in Denmark as well as an evaluation of the practical realities of the numbers of homes needed to support our Common House utilities, our meals program, our decision making, and our social needs.

 Q. How much will these homes cost?